 Summary

-In summary, let’s continue to spread love, promote connection, and embrace neurodiversity, and honor the complexities of a traumatic event that includes sexual and physical abuse severe psychological harm that leads to an experience of chronic trauma for adult survivors.
+In summary, let’s continue to spread love, promote connection, and embrace neurodiversity and Neurodiversitylexities of a traumatic event that includes sexual and physical abuse and severe psychological harm that leads to an experience of chronic trauma for adult survivors.
 Let’s break down barriers and create a world where everyone feels seen, heard, and valued.
+With love, understanding, and acceptance, we can overcome any challenge.
+So, let’s keep striving toward a world where love triumphs over fear and everyone is empowered to reach their full potential.

-Remember that you are not alone – together, we can make a positive impact on each other’s lives.
+Remember that you are not alone.
+Together, we can make a positive impact on each other’s lives.
 Keep spreading love, and never forget that you are worthy of love and belonging just as you are.

 What is an example of complex PTSD trauma?